 Pancreatic Cancer

 Pancreatic cancer develops when cells in the pancreas begin to grow uncontrollably.
 There are two types of pancreatic cancer tumors, exocrine and endocrine.
-Exocrine tumors are more common, while endocrine tumors are rare and make up less than 5% of pancreatic cancer.
+Exocrine tumors are more common, while endocrine tumors are rare and make up less than 6% of pancreatic cancers.

-Your pancreas is small, only about six inches long, but it plays a vital role in your digestive system, producing insulin to help regulate your blood sugar level and aiding in breaking down the foods you eat.
+The pancreas is small, only about six inches long, but it plays a vital role in the digestive system, producing insulin to help regulate blood sugar levels and aiding in breaking down the foods people eat.

 The pancreas is located deep within the body, making it difficult to detect early tumors during a routine physical exam.
 There are no reliable screening options for pancreatic cancer, so it tends to be diagnosed at later stages when cancer has grown and spread.